-BCC is slow growing and does not spread to other parts of the body and therefore has is very treatable and relatively non dangerous.
-It does, however, continue to grow both in its size and its depth and left untreated or neglected for many years and may cause considerable damage and even death.
+BCC is slow growing and does not spread to other parts of the body.
+It, therefore, is very treatable and relatively non dangerous.
+It does, however, continue to grow both in its size and its depth.
+Left untreated or neglected for many years and may cause considerable damage and even death.
 Its term “rodent” or eating ulcer is well deserved.

 Many BCC’s are very typical and easily defined by clinical examination.
 Many others, however, may look atypical or are not clearly defined.
-In such cases, formal biopsy to accurately define diagnosis is important before planning treatment and in such cases, Dr Drielsma always insists on such formal biopsy and pathological diagnosis before embarking on treatment.
+In such cases, formal biopsy to accurately define diagnosis is important before planning treatment.
+In such cases, Dr Drielsma always insists on such formal biopsy and pathological diagnosis before embarking on treatment.

 The most effective treatment of choice for BCC is surgery.
-In some early or thin cases, non-surgical treatments such as creams and photo-dynamic therapy may be used, surgery is still the most effective treatment of choice with an over 90% cure rate.
+In some early or thin cases, non-surgical treatments such as creams and photo-dynamic therapy are appropriate.
+However surgery is still the most effective treatment of choice with an over 90% cure rate.

 As a large proportion of BCC’s occur on the face, surgical treatment with plastic, cosmetically optimised treatment is very important to minimise scarring and give the best aesthetic outcome.
 Plastic surgeons have pioneered techniques to remove BCC’s and cosmetically reconstruct the resultant defects in the best possible way along well established aesthetic principles.

-Reconstructive options may be simple such as direct closure but often more complex approaches such as local or distant flaps, skin grafts and even microsurgery may be involved.
+Reconstructive options may be simple such as direct closure.
+But often more this may involve more complex approaches such as local or distant flaps, skin grafts and even microsurgery.
 Only a well trained, experienced plastic and reconstructive surgeon can offer all these possible options.

 Dr Drielsma has over 20 years experience treating thousands of skin cancers of the face and body generally and offers the highest level of plastic surgical expertise to deliver reliable surgical eradication and cure of these tumours and the best possible aesthetic or cosmetic outcome.